lukas-vlcek/mapping-normalization-example/search.md

 ## Check for level category counts

-In the first query we will list log category levels and document counts of both fields `level` and `level_normalized`:
+We can use query (with aggregations) to list log category levels and document counts for both fields `level` and `level_normalized`:

 ````javascript
 // content of categories.json file